asp2020100/Assignment-03/README.md

 experience.
 This could include animated transitions between sections, fade-in effects for elements as they come into view, or any other creative animations that suit your portfolio theme.<br><br>
-2

 Remember, the goal of this task is not just to incorporate JavaScript but to do so in a way that enhances the user experience and adds value to your portfolio webpage.
-Be creative and think about how interactivity can improve the overall presentation of your work.
+Be creative and think about how interactivity can improve the overall presentation of your work.<br>
 Consider how your webpage looks and functions across different devices and screen sizes.
 Ensure that it remains responsive and accessible, providing a consistent experience to users on various platforms.<br>